Customize your Kilimanjaro package and climb cheaper

 Book a Kilimanjaro trek a few months in advance to save money.

 Another way to save big bucks is to go to Tanzania without booking a trek, and then in the towns of Arusha or Moshi visit the trekking agencies there and try to negotiate a good deal.
 There are hundreds of agencies so you can get great last minute deals this way to fill extra spaces in their groups, it’s possible to arrange a trek for the next day!
-It’s a good idea to research reputable agencies in advance, and plan to target them when you arrive to be sure Compare Price with Affordable Kilimanjaro Comany Limited.
+It’s a good idea to research reputable agencies in advance, and plan to target them when you arrive.
 Do understand that this is a risk as you are already in Tanzania, and haven’t booked a trek.
 Most of the better agencies will already be booked.
 Take this step ONLY if you have plenty of time in Tanzania and are very flexible with your schedule.

 You can also join a pre-existing group.
 This is a better option if you are a solo hiker or a couple.
 A larger group size is usually cheaper – if you don’t mind trekking with up to 20 other people.
 The smaller the group, the more you’ll generally pay.
 If you want to hike solo, it will be more expensive, and you won’t be completely alone – as it is compulsory by Tanzanian law to have at least one guide and three porters per trekker.